vinaysingani/learninggit-repo/README.md

 #THIS A DEMO FILE CREATED IN GITHUB

+First created a repo then created this file.
 I created this file in github.
-First created a repo then created this file
+Modifed the file